svarlet/termpaint/README.md

 - Lines and Rectangles cannot be drawn beyond the boundaries of the canvas.
 I could have cropped the desired line or rectangle to the possible size.
 I could also have extended the size of the canvas to fit the line or rectangle.
 Choosing to treat these as errors is faster and easier to implement.

+- Diagonal lines are drawn as a horizontal line *and then* a vertical line.
+This is important because it means the lines from {1, 1} to {3, 3} and from {3, 3} to {1, 1} are not drawn identically.
+One will go right and then down, while the other will go left and then up.
+Interestingly, this means a rectangle can be drawn by drawing one line twice: once with the corners coordinates provided, and one with the swapped coordinates.

 ## What could be better?

 - A command interpreter with parsing rules registered at runtime would make it extensible without recompilation.
 Yet, compilation is not expensive at this stage, and we are only asked to support a small number of commands.
 Therefore I consider it would be overengineered at this stage.